Heartburnn/BudgetTracker/README.md

 ## Acceptance Criteria
 GIVEN a user is on Budget App without an internet connection WHEN the user inputs a withdrawal or deposit
-THEN that will be shown on the page, and added to their transaction history when their connection is back online.
+THEN that will be shown on the page, and added to their transaction history when their connection is back online..